Why Renovations and New Builds Go Wrong Without a Design Plan

 Sourcing Errors That Cost Time and Money

-High-end homes rarely use off-the-shelf solutions.
-Custom millwork, specialty fixtures, furniture, and materials often need to be sourced from specific vendors, sometimes internationally.
-Without experience in sourcing and procurement, mistakes can happen quickly.
+Custom millwork, specialty plumbing and lighting fixtures, furnishings, and finish materials often need to be selected and sourced early in the design process — sometimes from specialized or international vendors.
+Without a clear plan, technical drawings, and experience in sourcing and procurement, costly mistakes, delays, and ordering issues can happen quickly.

 Common issues include:

-Selecting items with long lead times that delay the schedule
+• Choosing items with lead times that delay construction

 Designers work with trusted suppliers and understand the technical requirements behind each selection.
 They also track lead times and coordinate orders so everything arrives when it’s needed.
 It’s not just about choosing something beautiful—it’s about ensuring it can actually be delivered and installed properly.